FederNet-TRN/Mask_RCNN/README.md

 # Mask R-CNN for Crater Detection and Segmentation
+### - University of Study of Naples Federico II

-This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow 2.
-The model generates bounding boxes and segmentation masks for each instance of a crater in the image.
+This is an implementation of a version of [Mask R-CNN](https://arxiv.org/abs/1703.06870)(modified by akTwelve) on Python 3, Keras, and TensorFlow 2 for my master thesis.
+The model generates bounding boxes and segmentation masks for each instance of craters in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

 The repository includes:
 * Source code of Mask R-CNN built on FPN and ResNet101.